semiprime/pygenda/docs/known_issues.md

 * Menu shortcuts set in glade are not translated (e.g. aller à = ctrl+g)

-* If using a .ics file and multiple instances edit the same file, data can be lost (note: using .ics file is not recommended => minor)
+* If using a iCal file and multiple instances edit the same file, data can be lost (note: using iCal file is not recommended => minor)

 * In comboboxes, when in "popped out" state, +/-/</> keys don't work